 I’ve frequented the Summit at Snoqualmie for over ten years and I must say, I plan to return each and every season.
-They have exactly what I look for in a ski resort: variety, affordability, close proximity to Seattle (the drive is usually under an hour), and not to mention, great food!
+They have exactly what I look for in a ski resort: variety, affordability, close proximity to Seattle (the drive is usually under an hour), and not to mention, great food and live music with there Alpental and winter concert series!
 This year has been an exceptional year for all winter sports, as the mountain ranges around Seattle have received coating after coating of fresh snow.
-With that being said, there’s still time left in this spectacular season to visit the Summit at Snoqualmie!
+With that being said, it's time to take a day trip and visit the Summit at Snoqualmie!

 Let me give you a rundown of the ski resort as well as a few of my favorite spots on the mountain.
 First, there are a few different ski/snowboarding areas of Snoqualmie: Summit West, Summit East, Summit Central, Alpental, and Nordic.
 There is also a tubing area at Summit Central that’s fun for the whole family!
 Nordic is the central location for cross-country skiing and snowshoeing and from what I hear, Alpental is home to some of the more challenging runs at Snoqualmie.
 Personally, I wouldn’t know, because I tend to stick to Summit Central.

 Summit West and Summit East are both great, and they offer a nice change of pace from Summit Central.
 I’ve also found that they tend to be less crowded than the runs at Summit Central.
 But I’m telling you, from a snowboarder’s perspective, Summit Central is the place to be.
 With thrilling parks, varying terrain, great views from the top, and some delicious dining options, I choose Summit Central 90% of the time.
 Not to mention, Summit Central is open 7 days a week, and that’s not always the case for the other parts of the mountain.